OpenGene/OpenGene.jl/README.md

 [![OpenGene](http://pkg.julialang.org/badges/OpenGene_0.4.svg)](http://pkg.julialang.org/?pkg=OpenGene)
 [![OpenGene](http://pkg.julialang.org/badges/OpenGene_0.5.svg)](http://pkg.julialang.org/?pkg=OpenGene)

-`OpenGene.jl` project aims to provide basic functions and rich utilities to analyze sequencing data, with the beautiful language `Julia`
+`OpenGene.jl` project aims to provide basic functions and rich utilities to analyze sequencing data, with the beautiful language [Julia](http://julialang.org/)

-This project is just started and it need more bioinformaticians to contribute.
 If you want to be an author of OpenGene, please open an issue, or make a pull request.

 If you are looking for BAM/SAM read/write, see [OpenGene/HTSLIB](https://github.com/OpenGene/HTSLIB.jl)
 Bug reports and feature requests, please [file an issue](https://github.com/OpenGene/OpenGene.jl/issues/new)

+## Julia
+Julia is a fresh programming language with `C/C++` like performance and `Python` like simple usage
+On Ubuntu, you can install Julia by `sudo apt-get install julia`, and type `julia` to open Julia interactive prompt

 ## Add OpenGene
 ```julia